pin3da/totient/doc/README.md

 Peer response MUST have the followin parts.

 - [0] : "file", reserved word.
+- [1] - SAH1, message digest
-- [1] : state, "OK" if the part was found, "NF" otherwise.
+- [2] : state, "OK" if the part was found, "NF" otherwise.
-- [2] : if [0] is "OK" must have an array with the data.
+- [3] : if [0] is "OK" must have an array with the data.

 ## Sockets' definition